Loading Bulk DataLoading Bulk Data sjoerd Fri, 03/02/2012 - 13:52

 $ cat /tmp/example2.csv i|s|d 1|dfs|3.1 2|ewe|3.23 3|erw|2.43

 Since the first line of the file does not have the same schema as the table, it must be ignored.
-So, we specify that the COPY INTO should start at the second record (i.e. 'OFFSET 2'):
+So, we specify that the COPY INTO should start at the second record (i.e. 'OFFSET 2').
+OFFSET can be used either stand-alone or in combination with RECORDS:

 Specifying columns to load and their order